 For thousands of years humankind has sought to explore our oceans.
 Evidence of this early intrigue dates back to 130,000BCE, but the advent of remotely operated vehicles (ROVs) in the 1950s introduced technology that has had significant impact on ocean exploration.
 Today, ROVs play a critical role in both military (e.g. retrieving torpedoes and mines) and salvage operations (e.g. locating historic shipwrecks such as the RMS Titanic), and are crucial for oil and gas (O&G) exploration and operations.
 Industrial ROVs collect millions of observations of our oceans each year, fueling scientific discoveries.
 Herein, we assembled a group of international ROV experts from both academia and industry to reflect on these discoveries and, more importantly, to identify key questions relating to our oceans that can be supported using industry ROVs.
 From a long list, we narrowed down to the 10 most important questions in ocean science that we feel can be supported (whole or in part) by increasing access to industry ROVs, and collaborations with the companies that use them.
 The questions covered opportunity (e.g. what is the resource value of the oceans?) to the impacts of global change (e.g. which marine ecosystems are most sensitive to anthropogenic impact?).
 Looking ahead, we provide recommendations for how data collected by ROVs can be maximised by higher levels of collaboration between academia and industry, resulting in win-win outcomes.
 What is clear from this work is that the potential of industrial ROV technology in unravelling the mysteries of our oceans is only just beginning to be realised.
 This is particularly important as the oceans are subject to increasing impacts from global change and industrial exploitation.
 The coming decades will represent an important time for scientists to partner with industry that use ROVs in order to make the most of these 'eyes in the sea'.

-Thomson, PG, Fowler, AM, Davis, AR, Pattiaratchi, CB & Booth, DJ 2018, 'Some old movies become classics - a case study determining the scientific value of ROV inspection footage on a platform on Australia's North West Shelf', Frontiers in Marine Science, vol. 5, no. DEC.View/Download from: UTS OPUS or Publisher's site
+Thomson, PG, Fowler, AM, Davis, AR, Pattiaratchi, CB & Booth, DJ 2018, 'Some old movies become classics - a case study determining the scientific value of ROV inspection footage on a platform on Australia's North West Shelf', Frontiers in Marine Science, vol. 5, no. DEC.View/Download from: Publisher's site

 © 2018 Thomson, Fowler, Davis, Pattiaratchi and Booth.
 The global oil and gas industry holds a vast archive of Remotely Operated Vehicle (ROV) inspection footage potentially containing useful long-term data on marine biological communities.
 With the upcoming era of decommissioning of oil and gas structures, it is timely to assess the usefulness of this footage for researching these communities.
 We used ROV inspection footage to characterize the sessile invertebrates and fishes associated with the Goodwyn Alpha Production Platform (GWA) on the North West Shelf of Australia between depths of 10 and 125 m during 2006 and 2008.
 Depth was a major driver of invertebrate assemblages, most likely due to specific requirements such as light, and differences between years were most likely from the physical detachment of species by cyclones and internal waves.
 Phototrophic species were mostly limited to the upper 50 m of the platform, including the hard coral Pocillopora sp. and the soft corals Nephthea sp. and Scleronephthya sp.
 In contrast, heterotrophic species including sponges, anemones, bryozoans, hydroids, bivalves such as Lopha folium and the hard coral Tubastrea spp., were distributed across all depths.
 We observed 1791 fish from at least 10 families and 19 species, including commercial species such as crimson seaperch (Lutjanus erythropterus), red emperor (L. sebae), saddle-tailed seaperch (L. malabaricus), mangrove jack (L. argentimaculatus) and trevally (Caranx spp.).
 Fish density increased significantly with depth during 2008, from a mean of 23 fish/50 m2 between 10 and 25 m to 3373 fish/50 m2 at 125 m, where small unidentified baitfish were abundant.
 The highest densities of commercial species occurred between 25 and 75 m depth, suggesting that mid-depth platform sections had high habitat value, a consideration when selecting decommissioning options.
 The greatest difficulties using the video were the poor lighting and resolution that inhibited our ability to id...

-Gates, AR, Benfield, MC, Booth, DJ, Fowler, AM, Skropeta, D & Jones, DOB 2017, 'Deep-sea observations at hydrocarbon drilling locations: Contributions from the SERPENT Project after 120 field visits', Deep Sea Research Part II: Topical Studies in Oceanography, vol. 137, pp. 463-479.View/Download from: UTS OPUS or Publisher's site
+Gates, AR, Benfield, MC, Booth, DJ, Fowler, AM, Skropeta, D & Jones, DOB 2017, 'Deep-sea observations at hydrocarbon drilling locations: Contributions from the SERPENT Project after 120 field visits', Deep Sea Research Part II: Topical Studies in Oceanography, vol. 137, pp. 463-479.View/Download from: Publisher's site

 © 2016 The SERPENT Project has been running for over ten years.
 In this time scientists from universities and research institutions have made more than 120 visits to oil rigs, drill ships and survey vessels operated by 16 oil companies, in order to work with the industry's Remotely Operated Vehicles (ROV).
 Visits have taken place in Europe, North and South America, Africa and Australasia at water depths from 100 m to nearly 3000 m.
 The project has directly produced > 40 peer reviewed publications and data from the project's > 2600 entry online image and video archive have been used in many others.
 The aim of this paper is to highlight examples of how valuable data can be obtained through collaboration with hydrocarbon exploration and production companies to use existing industry infrastructure to increase scientific discovery in unexplored areas and augment environmental monitoring of industrial activity.
 The large number of industry ROVs operating globally increases chance encounters with large, enigmatic marine organisms.
 SERPENT video observations include the deepest known records of species previously considered epipelagic such as scalloped hammerhead (Sphyrna lewini) and southern sunfish (Mola ramsayi) and the first in situ observations of pelagic species such as oarfish (Regalecus glesne).
 Such observations enable improvements to distribution records and description of behaviour of poorly understood species.
 Specimen collection has been used for taxonomic descriptions, functional studies and natural products chemistry research.
 Anthropogenic effects been assessed at the local scale using in situ observations and sample collection at the time of drilling operations and subsequent visits have enabled study of recovery from drilling.
 Future challenges to be addressed using the SERPENT approach include ensuring unique faunal observations by industry ROV operators are reported, further study of recovery from deep-water drilling activity and to carry out in sit...

-Fowler, AM, Smith, SM, Booth, DJ & Stewart, J 2016, 'Partial migration of grey mullet (Mugil cephalus) on Australia's east coast revealed by otolith chemistry', MARINE ENVIRONMENTAL RESEARCH, vol. 119, pp. 238-244.View/Download from: UTS OPUS or Publisher's site
+Fowler, AM, Smith, SM, Booth, DJ & Stewart, J 2016, 'Partial migration of grey mullet (Mugil cephalus) on Australia's east coast revealed by otolith chemistry', MARINE ENVIRONMENTAL RESEARCH, vol. 119, pp. 238-244.View/Download from: Publisher's site

 © 2016 Springer-Verlag Berlin Heidelberg The colonisation of new environments is a central evolutionary process, yet why species make such transitions often remains unknown because of the difficulty in empirically investigating potential mechanisms.
 The most likely explanation for transitions to new environments is that doing so conveys survival benefits, either in the form of an ecological release or new ecological opportunity.
 Life history theory makes explicit predictions about how traits linked to survival and reproduction should change with shifts in age-specific mortality.
 We used these predictions to examine whether a current colonisation of land by fishes might convey survival benefits.
 We found that blenny species with more terrestrial lifestyles exhibited faster reproductive development and slower growth rates than species with more marine lifestyles; a life history trade off that is consistent with the hypothesis that mortality has become reduced in younger life stages on land.
 A plausible explanation for such a shift is that an ecological release or opportunity on land has conveyed survival benefits relative to the ancestral marine environment.
 More generally, our study illustrates how life history theory can be leveraged in novel ways to formulate testable predictions on why organisms might make transitions into novel environments.